 -

 Cultivate Self-Awareness: Take the time to reflect on your motivations, desires, and fears.
 Understanding yourself is essential for making informed decisions that will lead to a fulfilling life.
 What are your strengths and weaknesses?
 What are your passions and interests?
-The more you know yourself, the better equipped you'll be to navigate the forks in the road.
+The more you know yourself, the better equipped you'll be to figure out the forks in the road.

 -